dokun1/nfl-score-scraper/README.md

 ## About
 This service uses [cheerio.js](http://cheerio.js.org) to scrape the NFL's [website](http://www.nfl.com) for score information.

+This service is also currently deployed to `https://nfl-score-scraper.mybluemix.net`, and can be tested right now without authentication.

 To run locally, perform the following steps:

 - `npm install`